NethServer/nethsecurity-docs/dns_dhcp.rst

 DHCP
 ----
 This section allows you to enable and manage a DHCP server for every local network configured in your NethSecurity.
-A list of all local interfaces is provided and you can enable the service clicking on button :guilabel:`Edit`
+Every local interface is provided with a card where and you can enable the service clicking on button :guilabel:`Edit`

 ``Enable DHCP`` : enable/disable the service